LecheTM/Shopify-Import/README.md

 - [ ] (all rb) softcode values across all scripts; make it cl input for now
 - [ ] (all rb) abstract chunking functionality for includion in scripts
 - [ ] (most rb) review chunking so that not a hardcoded guess on how long interval is needed not to exceed the Shopify API rate
+- [ ] migrate\_metafields - assuming this should be called from each distrinct script, where an object allows metafields
 - [ ] migrate\_blogs
 - [ ] migrate\_blogs_posts
 - [ ] migrate\_manutal\_collections